Laurence Olivier

-Laurence Kerr Olivier, Baron Olivier (/ˈlɒrəns ˈkɜːr əˈlɪvieɪ/ LORR-ənss-_-KUR-_-ə-LIV-ee-ay; 22 May 1907 – 11 July 1989) was an English actor and director.
-He and his contemporaries Ralph Richardson and John Gielgud made up a trio of male actors who dominated the British stage of the mid-20th century.
-He also worked in films throughout his career, playing more than fifty cinema roles.
-Late in his career he had considerable success in television roles.
+Laurence Kerr Olivier, Baron Olivier (/əˈlɪvieɪ/ ə-LIV-ee-ay; 22 May 1907 – 11 July 1989) was an English actor and director.
+He and his contemporaries John Gielgud, Michael Redgrave and Ralph Richardson made up a quartet of male actors who dominated the British stage of the mid-20th century.
+He also worked in films throughout his six-decade career, playing more than fifty cinema roles.
+Late in his career, Olivier had considerable success in television roles.

 Olivier's family had no theatrical connections, but his father, a clergyman, decided that his son should become an actor.
 After attending a drama school in London, Olivier learned his craft in a succession of acting jobs during the late 1920s.
 In 1930 he had his first important West End success in Noël Coward's Private Lives, and he appeared in his first film.
 In 1935 he played in a celebrated production of Romeo and Juliet alongside Gielgud and Peggy Ashcroft, and by the end of the decade he was an established star.
 In the 1940s, together with Richardson and John Burrell, Olivier was the co-director of the Old Vic, building it into a highly respected company.
 There his most celebrated roles included Shakespeare's Richard III and Sophocles's Oedipus.